 - And bonds sold on premium

-Effective Interest Method of Amortization in Excel (For Bonds Sold on Discount)
+Example 1: Effective Interest Method of Amortization for Bonds Sold on Discount in Excel

 This is how you will record the transactions that happened on the date 1st Jan 2018.

-To calculate the carrying/book value of this bond, you have to subtract the discounted amount from the bond’s face value.
+To calculate the carrying/book value of this bond, we have to subtract the discounted amount from the bond’s face value.